tier2tickets/Knowledge-Base/README.rst

 ============

-If you would like to help improve our products by submitting a bug report or feature request, please file them on our official github page_
+If you would like to help improve our products by submitting a bug report or feature request, please file them on our official github page_.